-In the present work, we study the numerical challenges faced in the collapse phase of SIDM haloes and discuss their roots.
+In the present work, we study the numerical challenges faced in the collapse phase of SIDM halos and discuss their roots.
 In particular, we focus on the conservation of energy.
-As we demonstrate in this paper the problems occurring in simulations of collapsing SIDM haloes do not only arise from modelling DM self-interactions but also due to the numerical schemes typically used in gravity-only $N$-body simulations of collisionless systems.
-We find that the violation of the conservation of total energy in our simulations of the late collapse phase is due to the SIDM velocity kicks breaking the symplectic nature and time symmetry of the numerical scheme.
-There are also non-SIDM related roots, namely particles changing their time-step in a non-timereversible manner and the asymmetry in the tree-based gravitational force evaluation.
+As we demonstrate in this paper, the problems occurring in simulations of collapsing SIDM halos do not only arise from modelling DM self-interactions, but are also due to the numerical schemes typically used in gravity-only $N$-body simulations of collisionless systems.
+We find that the violation of the conservation of total energy in our simulations of the late collapse phase is not only due to the SIDM velocity kicks breaking the time symmetry of the numerical scheme; there are also non-SIDM related roots.
+This includes particles changing their time step in a non-reversible manner (in terms of time) and the asymmetry in the tree-based gravitational force evaluation.

-The rest of the paper is organised as: In Section~\ref{sec:numerical_setup}, we describe the simulation setup we use to investigate problems in simulations of collapsing NFW haloes.
-Subsequently, in Section~\ref{sec:results}, we show our simulation results and the connected problems.
-In Section~\ref{sec:discussion}, we discuss how some of the challenges can be mitigated or even overcome altogether.
-In addition, we also discuss problems beyond the conservation of energy that we have not studied in detail.
-Finally, we conclude in Section~\ref{sec:conclusion}.
+The rest of the paper is organised as follows.
+In Sect.~\ref{sec:numerical_setup}, we describe the simulation set-up we used to investigate problems in simulations of collapsing NFW halos.
+Subsequently, in Sect.~\ref{sec:results}, we show our simulation results and the related problems.
+In Sect.~\ref{sec:discussion}, we discuss how some of the challenges can be mitigated or even overcome altogether.
+In addition, we also discuss several problems that lie beyond the conservation of energy, which were not studied in detail.
+Finally, we present our conclusions in Sect.~\ref{sec:conclusion}.